 - The suspension of your license is civil case separate from the criminal charge of DUI.
 Judicial Driving Permits will not be available for cases after January 1, 2009.

 - Commencement of suspension: Suspension commences on the 46th day following receipt of notice of suspension, usually the date of arrest.

 - Length of suspension: The length of suspension depends on whether you are a first offender for implied consent purposes and whether you submit to or refuse chemical testing.

 - First Offender For implied consent purposes: a first offender is one who has not had a previous conviction, court supervision or had been suspended for DUI within 5 years of the date of the arrest.
 You are eligible for a BAID device for the full 12 months if you pay the fee to the Secretary of State and install the BAID device.

-- Six month suspension: If you are a first offender and submit to chemical testing showing 0.08 or more, your license will be suspended for 6 months.
+- Six-month suspension: If you are a first offender and submit to chemical testing showing 0.08 or more, your license will be suspended for six months.
 You are eligible for driving privileges right away if you get a BAID device and pay the Secretary of State fees.

-If you have had a prior DUI or Statutory Summary Suspension within 5 years of your new arrest.
-If you are a second time offender and you submit to chemical testing showing .08 or more or are positive for un-prescribed drugs your license will be suspended for one year.
+If you have had a prior DUI or Statutory Summary Suspension within five years of your new arrest.
+If you are a second-time offender and you submit to chemical testing showing .08 or more or are positive for un-prescribed drugs your license will be suspended for one year.
 If you refuse any testing your license will be suspended for three years.